RahulSChand/gpu_poor/README.md

 2. Updated config list with new Huggingface trending models (Llava/Mistral/Trismegistus etc.)

 3. Fixed bitsandbytes quantization overhead calculation (before it was linear in terms of context length, fixed it to be more accurate)

+4. **Added token/s**
 ---

 ### TODO
 1. Add support for exLlama
 2. ~Add QLora~ ✅
-3. Add way to measure approximste tokens/s you can get for a particular GPU
+3. ~Add way to measure approximste tokens/s you can get for a particular GPU~ ✅
 4. ~Improve logic to get hyper-params from size~ (since hidden layer/intermediate size/number of layers can vary for a particular size) ✅
 5. Add AWQ